Formal plethories: Introduction

-converging conditionally to the homotopy groups of the unstable $K$-completion of $X$.
-The $\Ext$ group of the left is the nonlinear comonad-derived functor of homomorphisms of comodules over the plethory represented by $K^*(\underline K_*)$.
-Since this is generally very difficult to compute, it is desirabe to find good linear approximations to the formal plethory represented by $K^*(\underline K_n)$ and its comodules, such that the $\Ext$ computation takes place in an abelian category.
+converging conditionally to the homotopy groups of the unstable $E$-completion of $X$.
+The $\Ext$ group on the left is the a nonlinear comonad-derived functor of homomorphisms of comodules over a comonad $\G$, a category which is closely related to plethory comodules.
+Note that if $E_*$ is not a graded field, the plethory module category of \cite{stacey-whitehouse:hunting} will in general be different from ours and may therefore not produce the correct $E^2$-term for the unstable Adams spectral sequence.

+Since this $E^2$-term is generally very difficult to compute, it is desirabe to find good linear approximations to the formal plethory represented by $\hat E^*(\underline E_n)$ and its comodules, such that the $\Ext$ computation takes place in an abelian category.
 For this, it is useful to introduce the concept of a $2$-monoidal category.